How Much Does an LLC Cost in Michigan (All the Fees to Pay)

 10. Sales Tax License ($0 - No Cost but Mandatory)

-If your Michigan LLC sells tangible goods or certain services, you must obtain a sales tax license from the Michigan Department of Treasury at no cost.
-Apply online through Michigan Treasury Online (MTO) before making your first taxable sale.
+If your Michigan LLC sells physical goods or certain taxable services, you're required to have a sales tax license from the Michigan Department of Treasury.
+The license itself is free — apply through Michigan Treasury Online (MTO) before you make your first taxable sale.

 FAQs